akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### What manner of man is this

-When she rose, unsteadily, he looked up.
-She saw him hesitate—the same uncertainty she had seen in the hall, the same careful waiting.
-Then he walked toward her, stopping a few feet away.
+When she rose, unsteadily, he walked toward her, but stopped a few feet away, his caution less about her tears and more about whether she would turn him away.

+She wiped her face with the back of her hand, but the gesture was useless.
+Her eyes were swollen, her nose running, her whole face a ruin.

+*A thegn’s daughter showing weakness.
+Falling apart in front of a king’s son, no less.*

+She braced for his distance.
+The polite nod.
+The retreat into rank. *That was how the world worked.*

+It did not come.

+“You must think me a fool,” she said, not knowing what to say.

+“No.” His voice was quiet.

+She saw him waiting—the same expression she had seen in the hall—but it wasn't uncertainty.
+It was like he was letting the stormburst of her grief drench him, taking it in without flinching, without judging, without trying to stop it.
 He did not speak at once.

 Instead, he looked at her—not at her tears, not at the hot mess she had become, but *at her*.
 As if he was trying to see past the raw edges to what lay underneath, her real self.

-She wiped her face with the back of her hand, but the gesture was useless.
-Her eyes were swollen, her nose running, her whole face a ruin.

-“You must think me a fool,” she said.

-“No.” His voice was quiet.

 “I have spent my life watching people,” he said.
 “Watching them scheme and flatter and pretend.”

 His words came out naïvely, but true.
 “I think you love your father.”

-They were simple and kind words, but they broke open something deep inside her.
-She stared at him, waiting for the usual polite dismissal, the courtier’s shrug.
-It did not come.

-She did not know what to say to that.
 She wrapped her arms around herself, suddenly cold.
+They were simple and kind words, but her expression showed strange and lonely terrors, stirred up from deep inside her soul.

 He looked toward the lane, then back at her.
 “I cannot promise you that I know how to be a husband.
 I do not.
 I have watched my father’s court, but I have never had a home.”
 His voice was steady, but she could hear something beneath it—something that sounded like fear.
-“But I can promise you this: I will not take you from your father.
+“But I can promise you this: If you will have me, I will come to you.
+I will learn your ways.
+I will be there when you need me, and I will stand aside when you do not.
+I will not take you from your father.
 I will not take Stanwey.
-If you will have me, I will come to you.
-I will learn your ways.
-I will be there when you need me, and I will stand aside when you do not.”
+Because I see how you love him.”

+*A king’s son, no less, calling it love.
+Falling apart in front of him was not weakness after all.*

 She stared.
 He was not promising her a palace or a crown.
 He was promising her what she had asked for without knowing she was asking.
 She felt a hot flush rise to her face.

+---

+### Being seen

 “Earlier,” she asked, her voice raw.
 “Why did you say you were grateful?
 That I looked at you like a person.”